-We've reviewed over 50 mice so far, and these are our recommendations for the best cheap mice for gaming.
-Also, check out our best gaming mice and best wireless gaming mice articles.
-If you want a standard mouse for everyday use, check out our picks for the best mice overall.
+We've tested over 260 mice, and these are our recommendations for the best cheap mice for gaming.
+If you're interested in comparing some higher-priced options, check out our best gaming mice and best wireless gaming mice articles.
+Or, if you're interested in a standard mouse for everyday use, take a look at our list of best mice overall.

 Our recommendations above are what we think are currently the best mice for gaming cheap for most people.
 We factor in the price (a cheaper mouse wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no mice that are difficult to find or almost out of stock everywhere).